harishjk18/harishjk18-github.io/README.md

 ## [Project 1: Credit EDA case study](https://github.com/harishjk18/credit-eda-case-study)

 - Our aim is to give us an idea of applying EDA in a business scenario.
-- In this case study, apart from applying the techniques of Exploratory Data Analysis (EDA), we will also develop a basic understanding of risk analytics in banking and financial   services and understand
+- In this case study, apart from applying the techniques of Exploratory Data Analysis (EDA), we will also develop a basic understanding of risk analytics in banking and     financial services
 - This helps to find how data is used to minimise the risk of losing money while lending to customers.
+- Data Cleaning, Data preprocessing and feature selection.
+- Created univariate and bivariate analysis achieving 20 % of time consuming in loan approval and created a dashboard in Power BI.

 ![alt text](eda3.jpg)